 - Preserving sense of identity

-- Providing a means of reconnecting with loved ones – particularly when verbal communication becomes too difficult.
+- Providing a means of reconnecting with loved ones and carers- even when verbal communication becomes too difficult.

 Ways to incorporate music into dementia care